devcodes9/web-research-agent/README.md

   - `get_relevant_urls.py`: Selects the most relevant URLs from search results.
 - **`tools/`**: Contains tools for web searching, content analysis, web scraping, and result aggregation.
   - `web_search_tool.py`: Integrates with the Google Search API.
-  - `content_analyzer_tool.py`: Analyzes scraped content to extract relevant chunks.
+  - `content_analyzer_tool.py`: Analyzes scraped content to extract relevant chunks using a vector store.
   - `web_scraper_tool.py`: Scrapes content from web pages while respecting `robots.txt`.
   - `result_aggregator_tool.py`: Aggregates relevant content into a final answer.
 - **`schemas.py`**: Defines the request and response models for the API.
-- **`tests/`**: Contains unit and integration tests to ensure the agent works correctly.
+- **`test_mock.py`**: Contains execute-research test to ensure the agent works correctly.
+- **Chroma DB**: Used as a vector database to store and retrieve embeddings for relevance ranking.

 ---